Career Development for Women Leaders Program

 - an affordable, university-based leadership development program for women who are either currently in or aspire to leadership roles at Wake Forest;

 - a local, national level quality experience that allows more women to participate in leadership education; and

-- bring women together from diverse professional backgrounds (theater, math, anesthesiology) to exchange ideas and foster cross-campus collaboration.
+- an opportunity to bring women together from diverse professional backgrounds (theater, math, anesthesiology) to exchange ideas and foster cross-campus collaboration.

-Presenters were nationally and internationally known experts, executive coaches and senior WFU faculty and administrators.
+Presenters are nationally and internationally known experts, executive coaches and senior WFU faculty and administrators.
 All presenters are highly respected in their content areas.

 Class of 2008

 Of 74 CDWL graduates in all years (2008-2013), 25 (34%) have accepted a new leadership role after program completion.
 Of those 25 (34%), 5 (20%) have accepted more than one new leadership role and/or were promoted since program completion.
 All 5 were in the class that graduated in 2008.
 This means that 42% of the class of 2008 have accepted more than one leadership role since program completion.

 Program Feedback and feedback from a 2011 Graduate: http://cloud.lib.wfu.edu/blog/

 Contact Natalie Barrett with questions at email@example.com.